mizmay/map-gl-style-build/INSTALLATION.md

 # Map GL Style Build - Installation Guide

-This guide walks through installing and setting up `map-gl-style-build` in a new or existing project.
+:wave: This guide walks through installing and setting up `map-gl-style-build` in a new or existing project containing one or more [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/style-spec/)|[Maplibre GL](https://maplibre.org/maplibre-style-spec) stylesheet.

 ## Prerequisites